birajnp/Code-Review/_episodes/02-pair_programming.md

 ---

 # Introduction to Pair Programming
-**Pair programming** (a.k.a. **pairing**) is an increasingly popular technique used in software development It addresses the “high cost, low payback” feeling of being a code reviewer by having two developers work together actively, to write a feature and its tests.
+**Pair programming** (a.k.a. **pairing**) is an increasingly popular technique used in software development.
+It addresses the “high cost, low payback” feeling of being a code reviewer by having two developers work together actively, to write a feature and its tests.

 When pair programming, there are two roles:
-* The Driver - the one who actually controls the keyboard and the mouse, and writes the code while talking describing their approach, asking questions about potential issues or confusing details.
+* The Driver - the one who actually controls the keyboard and the mouse, and writes the code while talking/describing their approach, asking questions about potential issues or confusing details.
     * This is described as "programming out loud"
 * The Navigator - observes what the driver is doing, asking/answering questions, evaluating the work, pointing out potential pitfalls, etc.